FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks: Empirical Validation

-\subsubsection{Methods and Their Inputs}
+\subsection{Methods and Their Inputs}

+FBApro and the benchmark methods differ in the inputs they require and in how they use the available reference information.
+In all experiments, the underlying metabolic model provides a stoichiometric matrix and default reaction bounds.
+The methods then differ in whether they additionally require an objective function, a reference vector, or reaction confidence sets.
+All methods other than FBApro and its variants are run via their implementation in cobrapy~\cite{ebrahim2013cobrapy}.

+\subparagraph{FBApro.} FBApro variants take as input a metabolic model and a reference flux vector, together with reaction confidence information.
+FBAproBasic uses only the reference flux and the model, without distinguishing among reactions by confidence.
+FBAproPartial additionally uses a set of medium-confidence reactions, denoted $M$, whose reference values are treated as approximate measurements to be matched as closely as possible.
+FBAproFixed uses a set of high-confidence reactions, denoted $H$, whose reference values are enforced exactly, while optimizing over the remaining reactions.
+FBAproFull uses both sets: medium-confidence reactions $M$ and high-confidence reactions $H$.

+By running special cases of FBApro on data, we effectively ignore some of the information on reaction confidences.
+Let $M_0,H_0$ be the confidences we derived from the data.
+FBAproBasic uses $M=[r]$, ignoring the different confidences completely.
+FBAproPartial uses $M=M_0\cup H_0$, interpreting any reaction with associated data as medium confidence, and FBAproFixed uses $H=H_0,M=[r]\setminus H_0$, interpreting all reactions without high confidence as medium confidence.

-FBA takes as input a metabolic model, specifically a stoichiometric matrix and reaction bounds, as well as a linear objective function, and computes a steady-state flux vector within the reaction bounds maximizing the objective (see Appendix \ref{sec:fba} for details).
-Both iMAT and MoMA take a metabolic model and a reference vector as input. iMAT interprets the reference vector as representing gene expression (GE), and finds a flux vector with high agreement to the reference vector.
-MoMA interprets the reference vector as fluxes, and finds the closest steady-state flux vector (see Appendix \ref{sec:imatmoma} for details on both iMAT and MoMA).
-FBApro receives as input a reference flux, and FBAproFixed, FBAproPartial additionally receive a subset of reactions indices $J$ with higher confidence.
+\subparagraph{FBA.} FBA takes as input a metabolic model, specifically a stoichiometric matrix and reaction bounds, as well as a linear objective function, and computes a steady-state flux vector within the reaction bounds maximizing the objective (see Appendix Section \ref{apxsec:fba} for details).
+In all experiments, we used each model's default objective, typically the biomass reaction.
+To apply FBA in settings with gene expression or flux measurements, we used the reference values to modify the model's reaction bounds, allowing the measurements to constrain the feasible flux space.
+For a reaction with reference value $x$ in a particular sample, and with an assumed gap $l$, we set the reaction bounds to $[x-l,x+l]$.
+In the synthetic data experiments, we used $l=10^{-5}$ for fixed reactions, and $l=|X|+10^{-5}$ for noisy reactions (matching the model we used to generate noise).
+For real data, we used $l=|X|$.
+For unmeasured reactions, we used the model's bounds.

-The application of methods to samples in each experiment, then, requires defining an objective, reaction bounds, reference fluxes and higher confidence reactions.
-We note here that due to technical problems with the im\-ple\-men\-tation of MoMA in Troppo, fixed reaction bounds were used for each model, rather than per sample.